-Shannon McManus
+- Shannon McManus

-In 2018, Shannon’s paintings appeared in three exhibitions in China.
-The shows in art museums in Taishan, Zingdezhen and Guandong received widespread media attention in China.
-In 2019, her works are exhibiting in two shows in Beijing and Guandong, China.
+In spring 2018, Shannon’s paintings appeared in three exhibitions in China.
+The shows in art museums in Taishan, Zingdezhen and Guandong received widespread media attention.

-Her works were exhibited in the Briarly Room of the historic Montgomery's Inn, a museum operated by the City of Toronto, Canada.
+Twelve works were exhibited in the Briarly Room of the historic Montgomery's Inn, a museum/gallery operated by the City of Toronto, Canada.

 The Germination Series of paintings conveys the growth and the creation of life.